gonzarodz/ci-cd-pipeline/README.md

 * Log in to Azure Portal and launch Azure Cloud Shell by clicking the shell icon at the top.

-* Clone your repo into the shell by running git clone <URL>
+* Clone your repo into the shell by running git clone "URL"

 * cd into your repo and deploy the webapp using the following command and adding your own ApplicationName <az webapp up -n ApplicationName>